Hugh Jones (professor): Georgian Calendar (Pancronometer)

 The Gentleman's Magazine (London) of July 1745, pp. 377–79, contains "An Essay on the British computation of time, coin, weights and measures," outlining a calendar reform called the Georgian Calendar, after King George II of Great Britain.
 The essay is signed "Hirossa Ap-Iccim," whose residence is given as Maryland.
 It proposes a calendar year of 364 weekdays, divided into thirteen 28 day months.
 The same calendar plan is expounded in a pamphlet authored by one "H.J.," which appeared in London in 1753: Pancronometer, or Universal Georgian Calendar.
 Bundled with it was a treatise on "The Reasons, Rules and Uses of Octave Computation, or Natural Arithmetic."
 In the Pancronometer, H.J.'s authorship of the 1745 essay is acknowledged.
-It is theorised there that the earth would originally have orbited the sun in exactly 364 days, on a perfect circle, but slipped into a slightly longer, elliptical orbit as a result of the great flood.
+It is theorised there that the Earth would originally have orbited the Sun in exactly 364 days, on a perfect circle, but slipped into a slightly longer, elliptical orbit as a result of the great flood.

 Jones's most original contribution to calendar reform is the proposal to remove one or two days from the cycle of the week, thereby establishing a perennial calendar, beginning every year on the same weekday.
 The same idea had been thought of ~1650 years earlier c.
 100 BCE and incorporated into the calendar used by the Qumran community, but was lost c.
 68 CE when the Romans eradicated Qumran.
 The idea is suggested again in 1834, by Abbot Marco Mastrofini.
 It is also employed in Auguste Comte's Positivist Calendar (1849), which, except for month names and holidays, is virtually the same as the Georgian calendar.
 In the mid twentieth century, reformers promoting the International Fixed Calendar and The World Calendar employed the same technique, often referring to the 365th and 366th days as "blank days."

 Georgian Standard (Octave computation)

 The "Essay" mentioned above contains also the recommendation that divisions of coins, weights and measures be based on 8 instead of 10.
-"Whereas reason and convenience indicate to us a uniform standard for all quantities; which I shall call the Georigan standard; and that is only to divide every integer in each species into eight equal parts, and every part again into 8 real or imaginary particles, as far as is necessary.
+"Whereas reason and convenience indicate to us a uniform standard for all quantities; which I shall call the Georgian standard; and that is only to divide every integer in each species into eight equal parts, and every part again into 8 real or imaginary particles, as far as is necessary.
 For tho' all nations count universally by tens (originally occasioned by the number of digits on both hands) yet 8 is a far more complete and commodious number; since it is divisible into halves, quarters, and half quarters (or units) without a fraction, of which subdivision ten is uncapable...."
 In the treatise on Octave computation Jones concluded: "Arithmetic by Octaves seems most agreeable to the Nature of Things, and therefore may be called Natural Arithmetic in Opposition to that now in Use, by Decades; which may be esteemed Artificial Arithmetic."